 Sean’s new home is off a quiet road on the edge of Hull.
-Sean is now 34, and has been living in his own home for just two months.
+Sean, now 34, has been living in his own home since August 2020.

-Until recently, Sean had spent his adult life in residential care settings.
+Until August 2020, Sean had spent his adult life in residential care settings.
 But he wasn’t getting the regular stimulation he needed.

-Now Sean has moved into his own home, shared with Leah, a woman of a similar age, who is also supported by Affinity Trust.
+Sean shares his new home with Leah, a woman of a similar age.
+Leah is also supported by Affinity Trust.

 Staff are supporting Sean to learn new skills – which often means thinking creatively.
 To encourage Sean to put away tea towels, for instance, they play kitchen basketball with him, having fun while supporting him to become more independent.